appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-Clears the input value after submit

-The **Reset on submit** event clears the input value after submit.
+The **Reset on submit** event clears the input value after submission.
 It allows you to specify a list of [supported actions](/reference/appsmith-framework/widget-actions) that can be triggered.

 </dd>